Need to talk? Call 1800 882 436.

 When should I see my doctor after having a baby?

-They will also ask how you’re feeling, if you’re having any problems feeding and how you’re adjusting after having your baby.
-They may also order blood tests, depending on your circumstance.
-It's important to share how you are really feeling and any discomforts you may be experiencing.
-In many cases, if things are picked up early this can improve the likelihood of resolving the issue.
+They will also ask how you're feeling, if you're having any problems feeding and how you're adjusting after having your baby.
+It's important to share how you are really feeling and any discomfort or pain you may be experiencing.
+In many cases, addressing things early can help resolve the issue.

 Speak to a maternal child health nurse